 The Australian Sporting Goods Association and Save Our Soles have teamed up with a number of sporting brands to create an incredible shoe recycling initiative (including New Balance, Converse, Globe, rebel, adidas, ASICS, SportsPower and JD Sports) where they provide recycling bins in their shops to collect old or worn out sports shoes that cannot be resold or reworn.
 Their recycling facility will break the materials down and process them into new products such as sports mats and playground matting.
 This initiative is currently being trialed in Victoria and its expansion to other states has been delayed by Covid but we’re hoping to see it elsewhere in 2021 🙏.
 Check it out here.

 Save our Soles have also teamed up with several large shoe companies that have retail spaces such as Converse, Hush Puppies and Bared footwear to name a few that provide shoe recycling bins in store for shoes that are not sports shoes, and cannot be resold or reworn.
 You can drop our shoes off at these drop off bins to be fully recycled.
 Sadly, most of these are in Victoria at the moment.
-Here at The Bondi Shoe Club we are speaking to councils in the eastern suburbs and looking to pioneer a local recycling program in Sydney as we speak to solve this issue.
+Here at The Bondi Shoe Club we are going to be speaking to councils in the eastern suburbs and looking to pioneer a local recycling program in Sydney as we speak to solve this issue.
 Watch this space!

 Shoes for Planet Earth is a fantastic Australian not for profit initiative started by some keen runners that work with local and international communities to collect running shoes that are still in good-reasonable condition and to send them to homeless shelters, youth and female crisis centers, indigenous communities sporting groups, orphanages, churches, flood and other disaster victim.
 We love this so check out where you can drop off your old runners here.